 Building a small body guitar is easy.
 Building one worth listening to?
 Not so easy.
 And one that is a joy to play?
 Even tougher.

-It took us two years of experiments and samples before we finally created a 00 size solid wood acoustic we could call a true MacKenzie & Marr guitar.
-Calling upon two highly respected luthiers we started by re-engineering the bracing.
+It took us two years of experimentation and samples before we finally created a 00 size solid wood acoustic we could call an authentic MacKenzie & Marr guitar.
+Calling upon two highly respected luthiers, we started by re-engineering the bracing.
 Highly sculpted X bracing supports the top without restricting the "acoustic trampoline" of the quarter sawn Sitka Spruce.
-The back and sides are solid Indonesian Mahogany which suits the geometry of a small body guitar perfectly.
-By engineering the neck of Opeongo to transmit acoustic vibrations along its length, telegraphing them to the slotted headstock we've expanded the resonating chamber beyond the physical confines of the body.
+The back and sides are solid Indonesian Mahogany, which suits the geometry of a small body guitar perfectly.
+By engineering the neck of Opeongo to transmit acoustic vibrations along its length, telegraphing them to the slotted headstock, we've expanded the resonating chamber beyond the physical confines of the body.

 A hard shell case is included at no additional cost with every Opeongo guitar.